DimasDMM/live-timing-strategy/lts-pipeline/README.md

   --verbosity 1
 ```

-Note that, if you are using a different Kafka, you may need to replace the
+Note that, if we are using a different Kafka, we may need to replace the
-value of `--kafka_servers` with your list of Kafka brokers (separated) by
+value of `--kafka_servers` with our list of Kafka brokers (separated) by
 commas.